 We’ve stayed at many Airbnbs in the last few years and most of them just have the basics, but we wanted to do more than that.
 We asked ourselves what things we wish we had when we were here on the island, ya know, the stuff you can’t easily fit in your suitcase!
 We stocked up our place with alllll the beach needs including: an umbrella, two fold out chairs, a cooler, beach towels, beach mats, sand toys, a beach bag, snorkels, and we even have sunscreen and aloe!
 This helps our guests save money on their vacation AND allows us to share some extras that will make their stay easy and enjoyable.

-Another thing I was serious on was not skimping on cheap linens or bedding!
+Another thing I was serious about was not skimping on cheap linens or bedding!
 There is nothing worse than getting to a place and finding an uncomfortable bed or terrible pillows.
 While on the island I stumbled into Cariloha, an incredible island shop that sells bamboo sheets, towels, and robes and I KNEW we had to have them in the condo.
 We have two plush robes for our guests, awesomely soft towels, and sheets that make you want to stay in bed!

 Communication is HUGE!
 You want your guests to feel valued and understood, and communication helps equip them to have the best time ever.
 We sat down and created message templates that help communicate how to enter the building, where to park, check in and check out policies, and we make sure to get their flight info so we know when they arrive on the island and get to the unit.
 It’s also awesome to just check in with your guests and see if they need any recommendations or ideas while visiting.
 We created a beautiful guestbook for our condo so our guests can see our island pictures and feel like they can get to know us while leaving a little message about their stay.
 On top of that, we have a little quick facts sheet and booklet out upon arrival so all of the important information is laminated for our guests and easily available should they need any help!